July is Smart Irrigation Month. (Yep, there’s a while month dedicated to that. Which we love!)

 For the lawn that you do want to keep, there are plenty of simple ways you can make your system more efficient saving you wanter and money throughout the month.
 The Associated Landscape Contractors of Colorado provide 4 simple steps you can take to reduce your outdoor water usage:

 - Upgrade nozzles in older sprinkler heads with the new models that reduce evaporation.
 Nozzles are small and inexpensive components that play a big role in saving water.
+Learn more about common sprinkler problems that could be wasting water on your lawn.

 - Replace spray heads with drip irrigation for non-turf areas (think Garden In A Box).
 Drip reduces evaporation and puts more water directly at the roots where it is needed most.